extemporelang/extemporelang.github.io/_docs/guides/audio-signal-processing.md

 ---
-title: audio-signal-processing
+title: Audio signal processing
 ---

-# Audio signal processing {#audio-signal-processing}

-Note

-This was once a blog post---corrections/improvements

-:   welcome.

 In Extempore you can write dynamic, hot-swappable DSP code.
 There is a special function in the environment called (funnily enough) `dsp`.
 This is as simple as declaring an xtlang closure (with a specific type signature) to be the audio output 'sink'.
 The values returned by this function are sent directly to the audio driver and output as sound through the computer speakers.
-Every audio sample (that is, at a rate of 44100Hz) this function is called with a few arguments:
+Every audio sample (that is, at a rate of 44100Hz) this function is called with a few
+arguments:

 ~~~~ sourceCode
 (bind-func dsp